EvrmoreOrg/moontree-archive/README.md

 MoonTree will soon be replaced with the next-generation improved wallet, so it has been removed from the Android Playstore.

 If for any reason you still need access to the MoonTree Android wallet, the binary "apk" file is archived here in the "Releases" section for downloading and can be side-loaded onto an Android phone.

+The binary apk was supplied to me by the developer "meta stack".
+The source files here are empty- get them from the MoonTree repository,

+I believe that this binary is safe, but as usual, use at your own risk.